 Vlychos has a large pebble beach, clear water, two tavernas, and a small shop offering snacks and beverages.
 In winter, the village is mostly closed.

-Plakes Vlychos, which is about another 15 minutes’ walk past Vlychos Beach (either on the inner road or along the coastal path, is a white sand beach with chaises longues, umbrellas, a traditional and very reasonable taverna, and magnificent views of the Saronic and Peloponnese.
+Plakes Vlichos, which is about another 15 minutes’ walk past Vlichos Beach is a pebble beach with chaises longues, umbrellas, a traditional and very reasonable taverna, and magnificent views of the Saronic and Peloponnese.

 From Vlichos Beach, head west along either the coastal path or the inland road.
 You’ll pass numerous private houses, as well as chapels and isolated beaches and swimming spots.
 The coastal path will lead you straight to the Four Seasons Beach.
 The inland road will fork; head straight to get to Four Seasons; keep left to go around the beach complex and continue on to Palamidas.